All the New Movies You Can Stream Early While Theaters Are Closed

 Bloodshot

-Columbia Pictures announced on March 18 that the Valiant comic adaptation -- which stars Vin Diesel as Ray Garrison, a soldier recently killed in action and brought back to life with new powers, thanks to intravenous nanotechnology -- would be available for digital purchase shortly following its March 13 theater release.
+Columbia Pictures announced that the Valiant comic adaptation -- which stars Vin Diesel as Ray Garrison, a soldier recently killed in action and brought back to life with new powers -- would be available for purchase shortly following its March 13 theater release.

 "Sony Pictures is firmly committed to theatrical exhibition and we support windowing," said Tom Rothman, Chairman of Sony Pictures Entertainment’s Motion Picture Group, in a statement.
 "This is a unique and exceedingly rare circumstance where theaters have been required to close nationwide for the greater good and Bloodshot is abruptly unavailable in any medium.
 Audiences will now have the chance to own Bloodshot right away and see it at home, where we are all spending more time.
 We are confident that -- like other businesses hit hard by the virus -- movie theaters will bounce back strongly, and we will be there to support them.”